 Your employees also want to feel like they have a collective voice when it comes to airing grievances.
 No single employee wants to be that person to complain about a universal source of employee discontent, but if you encourage your employees to share their feedback as a team, identifying existing problems becomes a constructive process.

 Employees like to feel not just appreciated, but needed.
-If you help your employees feel like they’re decision-makers and drivers in your business, they’ll be all the more motivated to bring their thoughts and ideas to fruition.
+If you help your employees feel like they’re decision-makers and drivers in your business, they’ll be more motivated.

 Motivating employees doesn’t—and shouldn’t—just happen on a one-on-one basis.
 Fostering a team environment means your employees are getting motivated not just by you, but by each other.
 What are some other things that have kept your restaurant competitive?
 Let us know in the comments below!